 - Seroquel (for the treatment of bipolar disorder and schizophrenia).

 Utilities used across site include water, steam, compressed air, nitrogen, electricity and natural gas.
 Some are imported while others are generated within the site boundaries.
-These utilities are all provided to allow the validated manufacture of pharmaceuticals meeting the strictest regulatory requirements As a result of the manufacturing processes and the raw materials required Avlon, is one of the largest energy and water consumers in the area.
+These utilities are all necessary to allow the validated manufacture of pharmaceuticals meeting the strictest regulatory requirements.
+As a result Avlon is one of the largest energy and water consumers in the area.

 The primary source of heat for manufacturing and support services is steam.
 This is generated and distributed from a natural gas fired boiler house – using around 45,000MW of gas per annum.
 The site consumes around 35,000MW of electrical power per annum, using this to run all manufacturing operations and support services.

 In March 2010 a Combined Heat and Power (CHP) plant was installed that provided 2.8MW continuous electrical output, plus 1.4 tonnes per hour of steam.
 The CHP now provides 2/3rds of the site’s on-going power requirements, drastically reducing the amount of electricity required from the national electricity grid network.
 It also generates 20% of the site’s steam heating demand.